sakurai-youhei/rpsowmi/README.rst

 **Known problems**

+* Length of your PowerShell code is limited up to around 2,800 characters because the code is tranfered as a part of command line arguments.
-* Line separators (CR, LF and CRLF) are unified to `\\n` (LF) somewhere in communication between RPSoWMI and your PowerShell code being executed on remote machine.
+* Line separators - CR, LF and CRLF are unified to LF (`\\n`) somewhere in communication between RPSoWMI and your PowerShell code.
+* Line separator - LF (`\\n`) may be appended to STDOUT and STDERR even though your PowerShell code doesn't do it.

 **Version history**

-* v2017.4.11: Initial release while leaving one limitation that max length of your PowerShell code has to be up to around 2,800 characters.
+* v2017.4.11: Initial release.

 **Links**